 - Access to the Hot Docs Online Community for one year

 - One Hot Docs Program Guide, Industry Guide and delegate bag

-- Free travel and accommodation while in Toronto
+- Free travel to and accommodation while in Toronto

 Festival and Lab

-On April 30 and May 1, the fellows will participate in a private lab during the 2016 Hot Docs Festival.
-The fellows will hear from a variety of industry experts and participate in hands-on workshops and activities, such as creating short documentaries.
-The lab will focus on skills training and career advancement in the areas of factual television production and documentary series.
-During the 2016 Hot Docs conference week, fellows will attend the Hot Docs Forum, industry sessions, networking events and screenings.
+On April 29 and 30, fellows will participate in a two-day private development lab during the 2017 Hot Docs Festival.
+During this lab, fellows will hear from a variety of industry experts and will engage in hands-on workshops and activities to refine and develop their short film proposals.
+Fellows will then participate in the 2017 Hot Docs conference week attending the Hot Docs Forum, industry panels and sessions, networking events and screenings.